-(a) The Elder Care Credit System is designed to build community, not replace it.
+- (a) The Elder Care Credit System is designed to build community, not replace it.

-(b) CESA shall promote:
+- (b) CESA shall promote:

-- Multi-generational community events - Recognition of high-participation communities

-- Stories of meaningful connections formed through the program - School and youth group participation - (c) The goal is not just service delivery but the creation of an intergenerational community where young and old know each other, care for each other, and enrich each other's lives.
+- Multi-generational community events - Recognition of high-participation communities - Stories of meaningful connections formed through the program - School and youth group participation where young and old know each other, care for each other, and enrich each other's lives.